atosti/coc/README.md

 ## Circle of Competence
-A program to web-scrape stock data, and analyze symbols based on various criteria discussed in Warren Buffett's The Intelligent Investor.
+A program to web-scrape stock data, and analyze symbols based on various criteria discussed in Benjamin Graham's __The Intelligent Investor__.
 The goal is to quickly analyze a stock and determine its rough intrinsic value.

 As with all investing tools, use it at your own risk. ;)